happybono/SonataSmooth/README.md

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ## Copyright
 Copyright ⓒ HappyBono 2025.
-All rights Reserved.
+All Rights Reserved.